cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

 - **Game Version Name**

-  **Game Version Name** is required and is filled in according to the user's needs.
+  This item is required. **Game Version Name** is the real version, such as: 1.0.0.

 - **Game Version Number**

-  **Game Version Number** is required and is filled in according to the user's needs.
+  This item is required. **Game Version Number** is different from the **Game Version Name**, and the **Game Version Number** is mainly used to distinguish the version update.
+Each time when you submit audit, the game version number is at least 1 higher than the value of the last submitted audit.
+It must not be equal to or less than the value of the last submitted audit, and it is recommended that the **Game Version Number** be recursively incremented by 1 each time when the audit is submitted. **Note**: The **Game Version Number** must be a positive integer.

 - **Supported Minimum Platform Version Number**